-Students participate in a series of instructional activities/exercises as well as tutorials to provide them with the knowledge and skills necessary to perform their work.
+Students participate in a series of instructional activities, exercises, and tutorials to provide them with the knowledge and skills necessary to perform their work.

 Each Hands-On Lab is designed specifically to highlight the topic discussed and guides students through their exercises allowing them to leverage their understanding.